Australian Research Container Orchestration Services (ARCOS)

 Minimise infrastructure complexity - Running a container only requires a runtime engine such as Docker, Singularity, etc minimising system requirements.

 Possibility of platform research projects using container orchestration (Kubernetes) - Kubernetes allows containers to be orchestrated making large scale projects realisable with efficient use of compute resources.
-Examples of such projects include EcoCommos, ASDC, Jupyterhub, etc.
+Examples of such projects include EcoCommons, ASDC, Jupyterhub, etc.

 Challenges: